superyyrrzz/PythonQuestions/README.md

 # Split YAML
 ## Now
-namespace/class/method are in the same YAML’s `items`.
-This will generate a super long page like http://azure-sdk-for-python.readthedocs.io/en/latest/ref/azure.batch.operations.html
+Namespace/class/method are in the same YAML’s `items`.
+This will generate a super long page like http://azure-sdk-for-python.readthedocs.io/en/latest/ref/azure.batch.operations.html.
-DocFX’s existing template generates a page for each class.
+DocFX's existing template generates a page for each class.
 ## Expected
 Split to per class per YAML.
 Namespace YAML only has a item of type namespace, with classes in its `children`.
 Class YAML has items:
 * First item: of type class